LoubnaEA/DeploymentPlaybook/README.md

 # DeploymentPlaybook
-Structured deployment procedures and verification steps for IDM, Salesforce and CI/CD environments.
+ **Deployment procedures, verification steps** and **CI/CD workflows**.
-Documentation of workflows, automation scripts and examples of logs and reports.
+Covers IDM, Salesforce and generic CI/CD environments with reusable documentation, checklists, examples.

 ---

 ## At a Glance
 ✅ Deployment processes for IDM and CRM systems
 ⚙️ Automation examples and CI/CD pipeline guidance
-📝 Checklists for pre- and post-deployment verification
+📝 Pre- and post-deployment verification checklists
 📊 Sample logs and reports (anonymized)
-🎯 Documentation of workflows and verification practices
+🎯 Documentation of workflows and QA verification practices

 ## Structure